Galapagos Nature Calendar

-- Seas are calm.
-South east trade winds have decreased strength.
+- The seas are calm.
+Southeast trade winds have decreased strength.
 Water temperatures are slowly rising.

-- Generally great weather due to transition between one season and the next one.
+- Generally, great weather is due to a transition between one season and the next.

 - Good visibility for snorkelers.
-Sea lion pups (specially at Champion Islet) play aqua-aerobics next to snorkelers.
+Sea lion pups (especially at Champion Islet) play aqua aerobics next to snorkelers.

 - Hatching of giant tortoise’s eggs begins and lasts until April

-- Green sea turtles display their mating behavior
+- Green sea turtles display their mating behaviour

-- The rainy season begins, all of the plants of the dry zone produce leaves.
+- The rainy season begins, and all of the plants in the dry zone produce leaves.
 Galapagos becomes green

 - The first young waved albatrosses fledge

 - Western islands remain very dry.
-Water temperature still cool for long snorkeling periods.
+Water temperature is still cool for long snorkeling periods.